Responsible recycling, close to home

 In the world of recycling, not all things are equal.
 Oregon’s Bottle Bill protects the quality of recyclable material, and OBRC ensures the material stays in the United States, with most of it processed right here in Oregon.

 Keeping It Local

 A growing question for policymakers, consumers and environmental advocates centers on what actually happens to the material people return for recycling.
 Recent national reports have called attention to recyclable material being shipped overseas, with mounting uncertainty regarding the actual recycling outcomes and growing worries about material ending up in landfills or not being disposed of responsibly.

-In Oregon, we can be confident that when it comes to beverage containers, our Bottle Bill and OBRC’s stewardship efforts erase these concerns.
+In Oregon, we can be confident that when it comes to beverage containers, our Bottle Bill and OBRC’s stewardship efforts erase these concerns and help ensure that no resource is wasted.
 All bottles and cans returned through the BottleDrop network are sorted at a BottleDrop Redemption Center or at one of OBRC’s main processing facilities.
 Customers are credited with their funds, mechanized sortation equipment ensures that the containers are separated by material type, and the materials are compacted and prepared for their next step in the recycling journey.